 Pathawi was discovered in the reign of King Songtham (Intharacha) (r.
 1610/1611-1628) after the Footstep of the Buddha was found.

-leading to the pagoda, which the pilgrims ring on arriving, to inform the good genii of their presence and bespeak a favourable
+avenue leading to the pagoda, which the pilgrims ring on arriving, to inform the good genii of their presence and bespeak a favourable

 "Buddha Footprint" was discovered carved in the rock.
 The footprint is believed to date from the Mon-Dvaravati period (6th to the 13th century),

 From the top of the hill you have a majestic view over the area.
 Who better than Henri Mouhot can describe the feast of the eyes: